Winners announced for the 2010-2011 competition

 International composer: Jordan Nobles – Vancouver, British Columbia, Canada

-Young composer: Joshua Fishbein – San Fransico, California
+Young composer: Joshua Fishbein – San Francisco, California

 More information about each composer is below.